Yale University: 21st century

-In 2020, in the wake of protests around the world focused on racial relations and criminal justice reform, the #CancelYale tag was used on social media to demand that Elihu Yale's name be removed from Yale University.
-Most support for the change stemmed from politically conservative pundits, such as Mike Cernovich and Ann Coulter, satirizing perceived excesses of online cancel culture.
-Yale was president of Fort.
-St George in Madras, a fort of the East India Company in India, which was one of the biggest corporation in the world at the time.
-The company traded textiles, goods, diamonds, cotton, spices, among others, and was involved in the slave trade in India, with a private army of 260,000 soldiers, twice the size of Britain.
+In 2020, in the wake of the George Floyd protests, the #CancelYale tag was used on social media to demand that Elihu Yale's name be removed from Yale University.
+Much of the support originated from right-wing pundits such as Mike Cernovich and Ann Coulter, who intended to satirize what they perceived as the excesses of cancel culture.
+Yale spent most of his professional career in the employ of the East India Company (EIC), serving as the governor of the Presidency of Fort St. George in modern-day Chennai.
+The EIC, including Yale himself, was involved in the Indian Ocean slave trade, though the extent of Yale's involvement in slavery remains debated.

-His singularly large donation of paintings and books to the college led some critics to argue that Yale relied on money related to the slave-trade for its first scholarships and endowments.
+His singularly large donation led critics to argue Yale University relied on money derived from slavery for its first scholarships and endowments.

-In August 2020, the US Justice Department sued Yale for alleged discrimination against Asian and white candidates on the basis of their race through affirmative action admission policies.
-In early February 2021, under the new Biden administration, the Justice Department withdrew the lawsuit.
-The group, Students for Fair Admissions, known for a similar lawsuit against Harvard alleging the same issue, plans to refile the lawsuit.
+In 2020, the U.S. Justice Department sued Yale for alleged discrimination against Asian and white candidates, through affirmative action admission policies.
+In 2021, under the new Biden administration, the Justice Department withdrew the lawsuit.
+The group, Students for Fair Admissions, later won a similar lawsuit against Harvard.

+In April 2024, Yale students joined other campuses across the United States in protests against the Gaza war.
+The student protestors demanded that Yale University divest from military weapons companies with ties to Israel's war on Gaza.
+Over 50 people were arrested at protests in and around Beinecke Plaza, and protests continued during the summer and in the new academic year starting September 2024.
+Undergraduate students "overwhelmingly" voted in a December referendum to call for divestment.

+In July 2025 Russian authorities declared Yale University to be an "undesirable" organization, banning its activities in the country.
+According to the Russian Prosecutor General’s Office, the institution’s activities are aimed at "violating the territorial integrity of Russia" and "destabilizing the socio-economic and political situation".